When children leave home, you may have extra resources to invest in yourself.

 Well, you just got a raise, so to speak.
 The money once reserved for your child’s needs and wants is once again available to fulfill your own.
 While you may be tempted to splurge on a pricey vacation, consider these other uses first.

 You’ll never stop caring for your kids, both emotionally and financially.
 Many parents want to continue offering their children extra support, whether it’s a down payment on a house or college funds for future grandchildren.
-If you’d still like to help out financially, talk with your financial advisor about the most efficient way to accomplish this without losing track of your financial goals.
+If you’d still like to help out financially, talk with your financial advisor about the most efficient way to accomplish this without losing track of your own financial goals.

 You may also want to make one of your children the executor of your estate.
-And if you haven’t already, you should designate your spouse or one of your grown children to have powers of attorney for your healthcare and finances in case of incapacitation.
+And if you haven’t already, you should consider designating your spouse or one of your grown children to have powers of attorney for your healthcare and finances in case of incapacitation.
 Of course, whenever there’s a change in circumstances, you should review the beneficiaries on your retirement, savings and brokerage accounts, as well as your insurance policies.

 Speaking of insurance, you may be over-covered as an empty nester.
 Take the time to review your policies now that your children are no longer financially dependent on you.
 If you’re overpaying for life insurance premiums, you may want to cut back on coverage and pocket the savings.
 You’ll need some professional guidance here to make sure you maintain adequate coverage going forward.